(This posting includes a handout which you are welcome to use with your students.)*

 In Exercise 2, there are three steps.

-- Step 1: Students work in triad, Students A, B and C. They read their questions (which their partners can’t see) and respond to each other by using the technique.
+- Step 1: Students work in pairs, Students A and B. They read their questions (which their partner can’t see) and respond to each other by using the technique.

 - Step 2: With their partners, they write some questions.
 (This is a chance for them to customize the activity.)

-- Step 3: They change partners, form new groups of threes, read and respond to their partners’ questions.
+- Step 3: They change partners, read and respond to their partners’ questions.
 (You’ll probably notice that the volume of students’ voices is raised and laughing increases in this step.)

 (For more details about the effectiveness of the customizing Steps 2 and 3, see Making the Perfect Mixture of Structure and Autonomy in Conversation Activities (Customizing Exercises) )